rbontekoe/llm/docs/src/chapter3.md

 | 10 | Load the other Notebooks of week1.
 When you look at `~/Test/notebooks` you will see the uploaded files, which you can save them with: `Ctrl+S`.  ``\\``![fig_](assets/fig_3_1.png)``\\``*What you see in the browser* |
 ||

 My experience is that I only have to enter the Jupter-key once!
-When I connect to the container I allways get an overviw of the Notebooks I uploaded. **I am not finished yet with this chapter!**
+When I connect to the container I allways get an overview of the Notebooks I uploaded.

 ## Some Docker commands
 | Command      | Comment |